DorianDepriester/Elasticipy/JOSS/paper.md

   - visualization tools for understanding directional elastic behavior (Young modulus, shear modulus and Poisson ratio);

-  - a collection of built-in methods to easily and efficiently perform fundamental operations on tensors (rotations, products, invariants, statistical analysis etc.).
+  - a collection of built-in methods to easily and efficiently perform fundamental operations on tensors (rotations [@meanElastic], products, invariants, statistical analysis etc.);

+  - averaging techniques (e.g. Voigt--Reuss--Hill [@hill]) for textured and non-textured polycrystalline aggregates.

 Therefore, Elasticipy introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process thousands of tensors at once with simple and highly efficient commands.
 In order to highlight the performances of Elasticipy, \autoref{fig:pymatgen} shows the wall-time required to perform two basic operations on tensors, as functions of the number of considered tensors.
-This demonstrates that, when processing large datasets of tensors ($>10^3$), basic tensor operations on tensors are 1 to 2 orders of magnitude faster in Elasticipy compared to pymatgen.
+This demonstrates that, when processing large datasets of tensors ($>10^3$), basic tensor operations are 1 to 2 orders of magnitude faster in Elasticipy compared to pymatgen.
 These performances gains are achieved by leveraging `numpy`'s array broadcasting capabilities.
 However, as tensor algebra is not the primary focus of Pymatgen, Elasticipy is designed to complement rather than replace it.
 Elasticipy supports seamless conversion between its own data structures and those of Pymatgen, allowing